davidjstudholme/SNPsFromPileups/README.md

 Script for inferring SNPs from pileup files

-First, .bam file was generated using Burrows-Wheeler Aligner (BWA) mem version 0.7.15-r1140.
+BAM files were generated using Burrows-Wheeler Aligner (BWA) mem version 0.7.15-r1140.

 Candidate SNVs were identified using Sequence Alignment/Map tools (SAMtools)/binary call format tools (BCFtools) package, version 1.6, using the following command-lines: